rocky-linux/documentation/docs/books/learning_bash/00-toc.md

 ---
 title: Learning bash with Rocky
+author: Antoine Le Morvan
+contributors: Steven Spencer
+tested with: 8.5
+tags:
+  - education
+  - bash scripting
+  - bash
 ---

 # Learning Bash with Rocky

-In this part, you will learn more about Bash scripting, an exercise that every administrator will have to perform one day or another.
+In this section, you will learn more about Bash scripting, an exercise that every administrator will have to perform one day or another.

 ## Generalities

 The shell is the command interpreter of Linux.
 It is a binary that is not part of the kernel, but forms an additional layer, hence its name "shell".

-It parses the commands entered by the user and then makes them executed by the system.
+It parses the commands entered by the user and then executes them by the system.

 There are several shells, all of which share some common features.
-The user is free to use the one that suits him best among (among others):
+The user is free to use the one that suits him/her best.
+Some examples are:

 * the **Bourne-Again shell** (`bash`),
 * the **Korn shell** (`ksh`),
 * the **C shell** (`csh`),
 * etc.

-The `bash` is present by default on the main Linux distributions.
+`bash` is present by default in most (all) Linux distributions.
 It is characterized by its practical and user-friendly features.

-The shell is also a **basic programming language** which, thanks to some dedicated commands, allows :
+The shell is also a **basic programming language** which, thanks to some dedicated commands, allows:

 * the use of **variables**,
 * **conditional execution** of commands,